 No matter what, life’s worth living!

 The Americans with Disabilities Act of 1990 (ADA) is a non-discrimination law in the U.S.A.
-It ensures all Americans with problems walking, seeing, hearing, talking, or any form of impairment whatsoever can access goods, services such as transportation, education, employment opportunities, public accommodations, communications, and government activities.
+It ensures all Americans with problems walking, seeing, hearing, talking, or any form of impairment whatsoever can access goods, and services such as transportation, education, employment opportunities, public accommodations, communications, and government activities.
 The civil rights law prohibits discrimination against individuals with disabilities and ensures these people have the same rights and opportunities as everyone else.

-If you’re wondering how websites fall under the ADA, U.S. Department of Justice enforces ADA laws to govern state and local government services (Title II) and continuously interpreted (Title III) to include websites as places of public accommodation while (Title I) requires employers with 15 or more employees to comply as well.
+If you’re wondering how websites fall under the ADA, the U.S. Department of Justice enforces ADA laws to govern state and local government services (Title II) and continuously interprets (Title III) to include websites as places of public accommodation while (Title I) requires employers with 15 or more employees to comply as well.
 Hence, the ADA, together with Section 508 of the Rehabilitation of Act 1973, serves as the accessibility laws in the U.S.A.

 Businesses and organizations that fall under these categories must remove any form of barriers to accessibility in their websites and, as a result, accommodate people with disabilities.
 Any organization that fails to have an ADA-compliant website could be open to lawsuits, financial liabilities, and damage to brand reputation.